 Headaches after stroke should be taken very seriously because they could be a sign of another stroke.
 Although this is not a common stroke symptom, about 18% of individuals experience a headache during their stroke.

 Not all headaches after stroke signify a recurrent stroke, though.
-Sometimes they are a result of dehydration, side effects from certain medication, or even caffeine withdrawal.
+Sometimes they are a result of dehydration, side effects from certain medication, or even caused by caffeine withdrawal.
 To find the exact cause, it’s essential to seek emergency medical treatment and obtain an accurate diagnosis.

 We hope this article helped you understand the connection between headache and stroke so that you can have an informed conversation with your doctor.